aeoncl/wlmatrix/README.md

 ## Current state
 🟢 Client patch to connect to WLMatrix (will create a different repo for that stuff)

 🟠 Authentication (from MSN -> Matrix) kinda working, need to clean up implementation to handle error codes.
-The typical @name:homeserver synthax of matrix cannot work with wlm, i use this special one instead : {name@homeserver-port} when the port is ommited, 443 will be default.
+The typical @name:homeserver syntax of matrix cannot work with wlm, i use this special one instead : {name@homeserver-port} when the port is ommited, 443 will be default.

 🟠 Fetch contact lists (joined rooms & invites) (MSN: /AbServices.asmx/FindMembership & getContactsPaged <-> Matrix: sync endpoint)